 You would be amazed by what you can get without shelling out big bucks.
-It is possible to find quality names that offer tuxedos with simple, clean lines, without breaking the bank.
+Finding quality names that offer tuxedos with simple, clean lines without breaking the bank is possible.

 These tuxes won’t be perfect, but they will generally do for a couple of events.
 It is easy to justify spending the money on a tuxedo that you may only wear only once or twice at this pricing.

 Keep in mind, though, that you may not have much of a choice about wearing this affordable tuxedo for years and years.
 This price point may find sub-quality offerings that won’t last a lifetime.